czue/pegasus-docs/deployment/production-checklist.md

 ## Update other configuration options

-See [the configuration page](/configuration.md) for a larger list of options, including social login, sign up flow changes, analytics, logging, and so on.
+See [the configuration page](/configuration.md) for a larger list of options, including social login, sign up flow changes, analytics, logging, adding captchas, and so on.

 ## Set up monitoring